Thresholds of Queen covers: The stabilizing threshold

 \section{The stabilizing threshold}

-Experimental results yield explicit non-attacking thresholds, for $q=2,3,4$, with $N_1(q)=9,8,10$ respectively.
-In this section we expand on the results in Section~\ref{sec:nonattack}, and find another refined threshold beyond the first one, a {\em stabilizing threshold}.
-Potentially, optimal configurations could stabilize and become constant, but clearly this could not happen before the non-attacking threshold from Theorem~\ref{thm:main1} has settled.
-Hence, we exclusively study non-attacking configurations in this section.
-In Theorem~\ref{thm:main2} we prove the existence of a stabilizing threshold, $N_2(q)$, for any $q\ge 2$.

-Indeed, we started by observing this type of behavior experimentally.
-For $q=2,3,4$, and all $n\ge 10, 12, 15$ respectively, sets of fixed configurations have been established via exhaustive search, using c-code.
+Experimental results yield explicit non-attacking thresholds for $q=2,3,4$, with $N_1(q)=10,9,10$ respectively.
+However, in general, a non-attacking threshold does not imply stabilization of optimal configurations.
+Here, stabilization means that the set of optimal configurations remains the same as the board size increases.
+Experimentally for $q=2,3,4$, and all $n\ge 10, 12, 15$ respectively, sets of fixed configurations have been established via exhaustive search.
 Motivated by methods developed in this section, by placing Queens in a central area while computing coverages on sufficiently large boards, we have been able to verify further fixed sets of configurations, for $5\le q\le 9$.
 See Section~\ref{sec:app} for computational results and visualizations.

-Sometimes it is useful to distinguish between a Queen configuration, which assumes a given placement on some game board, and the observed (internal) pattern of the Queens.
-So, whenever we use `configuration' we intend some given placement of the Queens, but if we write `pattern' then we emphasize only the internal distances of the Queens, but any specific placement is irrelevant.

-Recall Definition~\ref{def:internalloss}: given a Queen pattern $\C$, its internal loss is $\inl(\C)=\sum_{(x,y)\in A(\C)\cap\B_n} (a_\C(x,y)-1),$ where $a_\C(x,y)=\#\{Q\in \C\mid (x,y)\in A(Q)\}$.
-Another, more central, type of loss is induced by Queen placements deviation from the center of $\B_n$.
-Recall that the Chebyshev metric for $(x,y)\in \Z\times \Z$ is $\max\{|x|,|y|\}$. \begin{defi}[Centralized Loss] The centralized loss, $\cl(Q)$, is zero (one) for a central Queen $Q$ if the board size is odd (even), and it increases by 2 for each unit increase of Chebyshev-distance (diagonal or orthogonal) from a center square.
-Let $\cl(\C)=\sum_{Q\in \C} \cl(Q)$ be the centralized loss of a configuration $\C$.
-A configuration is centralized if it minimizes the centralized loss. \end{defi} We depict an example of the combined loss in Figure~\ref{fig:inlosscenloss}.

-The idea is that a central single Queen on an odd board covers $n+3(n-1)=4n-3$ squares.
-On an even board she covers $n+2(n-1)+n-2=4n-4$ squares due to one of the diagonals being less efficient.
-To standardize we take into account any loss from the amount $4n-3$ irrespective of the parity of the board. \begin{defi}[Loss] Let $\loss(\C) = \inl(\C) + \cl(\C)$ be the loss of $\C$. \end{defi} We get the following correlation between loss and coverage. \begin{lem} For any fixed configuration $\C$, and sufficiently large $n$, the coverage is $\cover_n(\C)=(4n-3)q-\loss(\C)$. \end{lem} \begin{proof} Suppose first that $n$ is odd.
-Then any central Queen covers exactly $4n-3$ squares.
-If a Queen is not central, the coverage decreases with the Chebyshev distance from the central square, and this decrease is accounted for by $\cl(\C)$.
-Thus, the total potential coverage, disregarding overlaps, is $(4n - 3)q - \cl(\C)$.

-Each square attacked by multiple Queens contributes only once to coverage.
-The total loss due to such overlaps is given by $\inl(\C)$.
-Subtracting both contributions yields the formula.

-If $n$ is even, then a central Queen covers only $4n - 4$ squares due to one diagonal being shorter.
-However, this one-unit loss is incorporated into the definition of $\cl(\C)$, which assigns a centralized Queen a cost of 1.
-The rest of the argument is the same. \end{proof}